 Causes and risk factors

-The lifetime risk for New Zealand women for developing breast cancer is 1 in 9.
+The lifetime risk for New Zealand women for developing breast cancer is one in nine.
 There are risk factors that women can and can’t change.
 The main risk factors for developing breast cancer that you cannot change are:

 Risk factors that you can change are: